Isle St. George AVA: History

 Isle St. George was first settled in 1844.
 The name "Isle St. George" is derived from the first settler on the island, a man named George.
 The island has a long history of grape-growing.
 The first grapes were planted on the island in 1853 by Peter and Simon Fox.
 By the turn of the century, there were two wineries on the island to process the fruit.
 Today, there are approximately 350 acre of grapes on the island and grape-growing is the primary occupation of the island inhabitants.
 The petitioner stated, in 1981, that Catawba grapes have been cultivated continuously on Isle St. George for over 117 years, and that other grapes are also grown.
 All grapes grown on Isle St. George are sent to the Ohio mainland for processing since there are no wineries on the island.
 ATF concluded that the historical and current evidence supports the viticultural area as a distinct grape-growing area.
 Only 50 people live on Isle St. George, year-round.
 During harvest, the population doubles with the influx of migratory workers.
 All the houses, mobile homes, the church, and even the one room elementary school are maintained by Meier's.
-There aren't any stores or banks or hospitals, though: All these needs are filled by way of air or boat.
+There are not any stores or banks or hospitals, though.
+All these needs are filled by way of air or boat.
 The island's high school students fly to class on the mainland and back, via airborne "school bus," an ancient 1928 Ford Tri-Motor named the "Tin Goose."
 The Goose belongs to Island Airlines, called the world's smallest scheduled airline; it runs regularly between Isle St. George, the mainland, and several other tiny islands.
-Other smaller planes are also available at a few minutes' notice; so Isle St. George, remote as it may seem, is never out of contact with civilization.
+Other smaller planes are also available at a few minutes' notice, so Isle St. George, remote as it may seem, is never out of contact with civilization.
 It even has its own telephone company.

-Terroir
+Territory

 Topography

 George viticultural area as a distinctive grape-growing region distinguished from surrounding areas on the basis of soils, topography, and climate.
 Isle St. George is relatively flat and no point is more than 14 ft above the surface of Lake Erie whose mean elevation is 571 ft.
 The soil on the island is shallow, sandy loam and silt loam with a limestone bedrock that in some areas is only 20 to 30 in deep.